andreped/GradientAccumulator/README.md

 The hyperparameters values for `clip_factor` and `eps` presented here are the default values.

 #### Model format
 It is recommended to use the SavedModel format when using this implementation.
-That is because the model wrapper is only compatible with `TF <= 2.6`.
+That is because the HDF5 format is only compatible with `TF <= 2.6` when using the model wrapper.
 However, if you are using older TF versions, both formats work out-of-the-box.
+The SavedModel format works fine for all versions of TF 2.x

 ## Disclaimer